logo

 coordinate = cat(coordinate, new\_coordinate, dims = 1);

-Note that the reproduction probability b used in the simulation and the system’s birth rate $b$, along with the death probability d and the system’s death rate $d$, are generally not the same.
-Fitting the simulation exactly to an autonomous system described by differential equations required finding reasonably appropriate parameters through intuition.
+What must be noted is that the reproduction probability b used in the simulation and the system’s birth rate $b$, and the death probability d and the system’s death rate $d$, are usually not the same.
+Since they do not exactly match the autonomous system expressed by the differential equation, the fitting to the simulation was done by intuitively finding parameters that are reasonably appropriate.

 N0 = 50 # 초기 인구수